NxPKG/khulnasoft-docs/content/waf/managed-rules/deploy-zone-dashboard.md

 Configure a managed ruleset to:

-- Define specific field values for one or more rules (for example, configure a rule with an action different from the action configured by Cloudflare).
+- Define specific field values for one or more rules (for example, configure a rule with an action different from the action configured by Khulnasoft).
 - Disable one or more rules.
 - Specify a custom filter expression to apply the rules in the ruleset to a subset of incoming requests.